oss-for-surgtech/workshop-hamlyn2024/.github/ISSUE_TEMPLATE/poster_submission.md

 * Please copy and paste above lines for add more authors

 ## Which subtheme most closely connects to your poster?
-* [ ] Open source software libraries and frameworks
+* [ ] Open-source software libraries and frameworks,
-* [ ] Medical and Surgical Software
+* [ ] Medical and surgical software innovations,
+* [ ] Sustainability in open-source software,
-* [ ] Open-source software sustainability
+* [ ] Case studies showcasing novel applications and combinations of existing software,
-* [ ] Protocols to handle clinical data for computer assisted surgical technologies (e.g. ensuring patient privacy)
+* [ ] Protocols for managing clinical data in computer-assisted software for surgical technologies, and
-* [ ] Project summaries, methodological approaches, research findings, project summaries, and initiatives related to Open-Source Software for Surgical Technologies.
+* [ ] Project summaries, methodological approaches, research findings, and initiatives related to Open-Source Software for Surgical Technologies.
+* [ ] Other (please add topic).

 ## Poster title
 <!--Add poster title -->